Independent Study Project in Social Anthropology

 - Full Year

-Students wishing to enrol on the ISP must, before the end of their second year (or the year preceding their final year): (a) produce a 500-word written proposal outlining the topic of their intended ISP; (b) secure the agreement of a potential supervisor before pre-registration at the end of year two (or at the end of year three for four-year students); and (c) pre-register for the ISP.
-Following the faculty’s confirmation of a student’s registration – and only when steps (a) and (b) are completed, the ISP convener will provide faculty with a list of students who will be enrolled onto the course.
+Students wishing to enrol in the ISP must, before the end of their second year (or the year preceding their final year): (a) submit a 500-word written proposal outlining the topic of their intended ISP; (b) secure the agreement of a potential supervisor before pre-registration at the end of year two (or at the end of year three for four-year students); and (c) pre-register for the ISP.
+Only when steps (a) and (b) are completed will the ISP convener confirm each student’s eligibility and registration.

 This course will be structured as a workshop.
 En lieu of lectures and classes, students will meet together with the course convener once a week for five weeks in the first term and five weeks in the second term.
-Not only will students provide the material (mostly in the form of written works-in-progress) for discussion in these sessions, student commentary on fellow students’ projects will constitute the substance of the workshop.
+Students will provide the material (mostly in the form of written works-in-progress) for discussion in these sessions, student commentary on fellow students’ projects will constitute the substance of the workshop.
 In this collaborative intellectual endeavour, students will be expected to contribute to the production and maintenance of an environment of mutual respect and support.

 In addition to the workshop, each student will work under supervision of a member of the Department of Anthropology teaching staff.
 Students should take the initiative to discuss their projects with potential supervisors in order to determine suitability and interest.
 Students will meet with their supervisors twice in the first term (once to agree the topic of their dissertation, and once to discuss the argument and outline of their dissertation), and twice in the second term (once to report progress and discuss any difficulties encountered in writing, and once to discuss a full draft completed by the end of week five in the second term).